🌌

 Top desert silence option near Tozeur:

-access roads nearby make this the quietest place for uninterrupted night
+and easy access roads nearby make this the quietest place for uninterrupted

 |